MQCybersec/mqcybersec-website/src/content/writeups/25-dawg-babyrsa2.md

 ## Solution

-We are given the python source file, which was used to encrypt the flag and an output file containing four values.
+We are given the Python source file, which was used to encrypt the flag, and an output file containing four values.
-The code generates two large primes `p`, `q` and calculates `N`
+The code generates two large primes `p` and `q` and calculates `N`

 $N = p * q$